deciduously/dots/README.md

 5. If this is the first run, execute `yarn install` in the `www` dir
 6. Execute `yarn start` from within `www`.
 This will serve the app on `localhost:8080`

 Any changes to the JS in `www/index.js` will be picked up by webpack, but if you change any Rust code you need to re-invoke `wasm-pack init`.
+Compile with `--no-default-features` to disable the console error debugging machinery for deployment.

 ## Acknowledgements